Deafness in Russia: Background

-Prerevolutionary Russian culture considered deafness a crippling condition comparable with insanity and mental retardation.
+Prerevolutionary Russian culture considered deafness a crippling condition comparable with insanity and intellectual disability.
 Birthed from the prerevolutionary establishment of deaf schools, Russian deaf culture communalized said minority.
 However, Russia's deaf education system struggled due to inconsistent government funding.
 Thus, deaf schools relied on philanthropic contributions.
 The lack of government financing helped preserve Russian Sign Language during an oralist era.
 Marginalized by the tsarist legal system, Russia's deaf population supported the Bolshevik revolution.
 Soviet socialism promoted economic participation, thereby favoring physically able beings.

 Deaf cultural identity

 The New Soviet ideology promoted unity through the personal surmounting of physical and social obstacles.
 Thus, societal contribution superseded physical defects.
 A dire need for laborers and an affirmative outlook on disabilities strengthened Russia's deaf communities.
 Furthermore, the deaf established themselves as able-bodied workers by highlighting the invisible nature of their disorder.
 Soviet ideologies allowed for the politicization of deaf community members.
 As a result, political collaboration fostered the development of deaf community identity.
 However, the strengthening of Russia's deaf movement brought the invisible disorder to light.
 The establishment of deaf-accessible spaces highlighted the deaf communities' otherness.
-Furthermore, the deaf labeled themselves as medically handicapped.
+Furthermore, the deaf labeled themselves as medically disabled.
 Thus, Russia's hearing communities lacked faith that the deaf could successfully overcome their impairment and become ideal New Soviet people.